PrincetonUniversity/hpc_beginning_workshop/example_jobs/parallel_cxx/README.md

 sbatch job.slurm
 ```

-The output of the code should be:
+The output of the code should be something like:

 ```
 Process 17 of 32 says hello from adroit-03